-Presently, there are no developers or government entities conducting field trials that would likely to lead to a commercial release of animals containing GE event(s) within the next five years.
-There have been six applications for contained field trials of GE animals approved, and one application for a conditional release of a GE organism.
+There are no developers or government entities conducting field trials that would likely to lead to a commercial release of animals containing GE event(s) within the next five years.
+There have been six applications for contained field trials of GE animals approved.

 AgResearch, New Zealand's largest CRI, has received two approvals to conduct research on GE cows.
 One approval was to field test GE cattle with modified casein genes and the other to develop transgenic cattle that can express functional therapeutic proteins in their milk.
 The first phase of field trial approvals expired in 2008.
 AgResearch applied for new approvals to continue the transgenic program for a number of species and a range of activities, including the production of biopharmaceutical proteins.
 These new applications were held up by legal action.
+These trials do not include cloned animals.

-On June 5, 2009, GE Free New Zealand won a court case against AgResearch and ERMA (the predecessor to EPA).
-The Court found that the applications were too generic to enable a risk assessment of the type required by the HSNO Act.
+In June 2009, GE Free New Zealand (GEFNZ) won a court case against AgResearch and ERMA (the predecessor to EPA) regarding the specific field trials AgResearch was proposing with animals.
+The Court found that the applications were too generic and would not enable a risk assessment of the type required by the HSNO Act.
 On June 29, 2009, AgResearch filed a case in Appeals Court.
 Hearings were held in January 2010 and the Court of Appeal overturned the ruling of the High Court.
-GE Free then sought to take the case to the Supreme Court.
-The Supreme Court rejected the case without hearing it which has ended this legal challenge.
+GEFNZ then sought to take the case to the Supreme Court.
+The Supreme Court rejected the case without hearing it, which ended the legal challenge.
 AgResearch is now operating its field trials utilizing goats, sheep, and cattle with a new approval.
 (See Appendix I)

-GE Free and the Soil and Health Association commissioned a report from a researcher at Canterbury University around the prospect for horizontal gene flow associated with the AgResearch trial.
+GEFNZ and the Soil and Health Association commissioned a report from a researcher at Canterbury University around the prospect for horizontal gene flow associated with the AgResearch animal trial.
 This report concluded there are significant risks.
-GE Free applied to ERMA (the former HSNO Act administrator, predecessor to EPA) to reassess the approval of this trial.
-ERMA did not progress this reassessment application because GE Free did not pay the application fee, nor did GE Free provide new evidence to provide grounds for reassessment.
+GEFNZ applied to ERMA (the former HSNO Act administrator, predecessor to EPA) to reassess the approval of this trial.
+ERMA did not proceed with the reassessment application because GEFNZ did not pay the application fee nor did GEFNZ provide new evidence to provide grounds for reassessment.
 AgResearch believes it has complied with the conditions of its approval correctly and despite testing, has found no evidence of horizontal gene flow.
 AgResearch is continuing to do GE work on transgenic goats, cattle and mice.
 The human diseases they are working on are diabetes, cancer, human infertility, and blood clotting.